 While some may have their reservations with the tank not being constructed of metal, Titan makes a strong sales pitch by claiming their tanks won’t delaminate, corrode from the use of biodiesel, or create condensation problems.
 Plus, they also hold up to rough abuse better and are quieter than their steel brethren.
 While the upfront costs are there, over time the Titan Fuel tank will offer years and years of maintenance-free usage and help make your truck the tool you just can’t go without.

 A true working truck has to be built, not bought, in order to do the things each owner really needs it to do.
 Stayed tuned to future issues of Diesel World Magazine as the build continues on the Ultimate Heavy Hauler Duramax Edition.
 Next up will be the installation of a Road Armor winch bumper, Warn winch and lighting kit, BD Diesel fuel lift pump, rear differential cover, and exhaust brake, along with steering upgrades from Alligator Performance and rear airbags and sway bar from Hellwig Products.
-DW
+DWSOURCES

 POULSEN TRAILER SALES